 Indecent assault offences are always challenging and are often shrouded in controversy.
 Assaults where the alleged victim is a child complicate the matter.
 However, in a case where the defendant is also a child, there are a plethora of issues which are distinctively unique to indecent assaults involving children only.
 This is further magnified when the alleged offences are historical in nature.
-‘Historical assault’ is a non-legal phrase which is often connected with allegations that are brought forward by victims, years, if not decades, after the assaults occurred.
+“Historical assault” is a non-legal phrase which is often connected with allegations that are brought forward by victims, years, if not decades, after the assaults occurred.

 Our client was charged with two counts of indecent assault, both of which were historical in nature.
-He was represented by Nyman Gibson Miralis, which often defends complex indecent assault matters.
-We also appeared as Solicitor Advocate at the hearing.

-At the hearing, the defendant’s legal team was able to successfully disprove the Prosecution’s case; consequently, the presumption of doli incapax remained in place.
+At the hearing, the defendant’s legal team was able to successfully disprove the prosecution’s case.
+Consequently, the presumption of doli incapax remained in place.

-We defended our client’s matter through diligent and thorough legal research which was utilised in both oral and written submissions. we argued that the evidence put forth by the Prosecution was not strong or clear enough beyond all doubt or contradiction that our client’s behaviour in 1980 was seriously wrong.
-Furthermore, we were able to demonstrate to the court that the Prosecution evidence highlighted the defendant’s conduct as more consistent with a child doing something that was naughty.
+We defended our client’s matter through diligent and thorough legal research which was utilised in both oral and written submissions.
+We argued that the evidence put forth by the prosecution was not strong or clear enough beyond all doubt or contradiction that our client’s behaviour in 1980 was seriously wrong.
+Furthermore, we were able to demonstrate to the court that the prosecution’s evidence highlighted the defendant’s conduct as more consistent with a child doing something that was naughty.
 In doing so, the court was apprised of the fact that the evidence negated the suggestion that the defendant knew what he was doing was seriously wrong.

-Due to the hard work of our criminal defence lawyer, the Magistrate was compelled to find that there was no merit to the charges faced by the defendant.
+Due to the hard work of our criminal defence lawyer, the magistrate was compelled to find that there was no merit to the charges faced by the defendant.
 Our client was found not guilty of all charges and was subsequently dismissed from court.

 Nyman Gibson Miralis provides expert advice and representation in all areas of criminal law.
-Contact us if you require assistance.